hasib71/smsAndCallFilter/README.md

 ####Version 1.4.8
 * Few Numbers has been added in the block list by default.
 For incoming call only.
+* Bangla to English Converter added.
+So we can train on Bangla message now!
+* Contribution link added.

 ####Version 1.4.7
 * Update Weight vector.